lbormann/darts-caller/README.md

 #### **-M / --media_path**

 You need to set an absolute Path to your media-file-directory, otherwise you won`t notice any calls.
 Make sure your sound-files are in a supported file-format (mp3,wav).
+Moreover make sure the given path doesn't reside inside main-directory (autodarts-caller).

 #### **-MS / --media_path_shared**

 If you do not want to configure particular sounds for every individual caller, you can specify an absolute path to a shared directory.
 Every caller will get the sounds of that directory.
-Have a look at https://github.com/lbormann/autodarts-caller#setup-sounds for supported sound-file-names.
+Have a look at [supported Sound-file-keys](#Sound-file-keys).
+Moreover make sure the given path neither resides inside main-directory (autodarts-caller) nor inside media-path (-M).

 #### **-V / --caller_volume**